 - 100 - 130 grams (½ cup + 2 tbsp).
 Granulated Sugar (I used 100 grams)

 - ¼ cup (4 tbsp.)
-Unsalted Butter, softened (I used 3 tbsp butter and 1 tbsp oil, can also use equal parts butter & oil)
+Unsalted Butter, softened (I used 3 tablespoon butter and 1 tablespoon oil, can also use equal parts butter & oil)

 - 1 Large Egg